 wake-fiel-dian * adj.
 The act of making up fake research results in a bid to get published in major journals, raising a public health nightmare, leading non-believing conspiracy theoryphiliacs on a jack-off mission, whilst all the time pocketing big bucks.
 Originates from Dr. Andrew Wakefield who invented the MMR Vaccination – Autism – Enterocolitis syndrome, published it in The Lancet, later got it retracted, had his ass whopped by the more logical, scientifically minded community and single handedly caused a Measles outbreak in children whose parents he managed to brain wash with his rigged numbers.
 Or Any such study. –ism to indulge in Wakefieldian research. e.g. Dr. Who, please stop indulging in this Wakefieldian effort to find out the effects of masturbation as a family planning tool.

-(Or maybe that isn’t such a bad idea? )
+(Or maybe that isn’t such a bad idea? :P )

 Now the blogosphere has gone nuts on this topic, especially since investigative journalist Brian Deer started a systematic take down of the Wakefieldian studies in BMJ (clap! clap!).
 I have been following the different bloggers who had already been waging a war against this bull crappery for a long time, especially Orac at Respectful Insolence and Todd W. at ANTIantivax.
 So I am not about to repeat what they have gone sore from saying already.
 Instead, I will ask you to go check out the articles there for yourselves.